Working in the arts and criminal justice sector

 Working in the arts and criminal justice is incredibly competitive, but can also be incredibly rewarding.
 There are many ways to work in the sector.
 For example, as an independent artist delivering workshops, as part of an arts organisation, within academia or in a prison or community setting.
 You will generally need an up to date DBS check if you are going to be working directly with vulnerable adults, although these can often be gained through your organisation if you are an employee.

 Many people gain the necessary experience by volunteering their time to an organisation or a prison.
 Try approaching organisations local to you to see if they have any vacancies.
 There are mutual benefits to volunteering – many small-scale organisations are very grateful for the time and energy volunteers are able to give, and volunteers can gain a huge amount of experience and skills in a short space of time.
-We advertise volunteering opportunities on our Opportunities page, but you might also want to search our member database to find organisations you can get in touch with directly about volunteering.
+We advertise volunteering opportunities on our Opportunities page, but you might also want to explore our network to find organisations you can get in touch with directly about volunteering.

 Setting up your own organisation

 If you are a practitioner already working in the field, or with vulnerable adults and the arts more generally, you might be thinking about setting up your own organisation.
 One of the first things to consider is whether the needs or issues that you perceive are already being addressed.
 Research local needs, issues and groups to find out what other similar organisations exist in your area.
-You can find out more about setting up your own organisation on the Clinks’ website.
+You can find out more about setting up your own organisation on the Clinks’ website

 If you are already working in the sector, or are looking to work in the sector, one thing is for sure, continuing your professional development and undertaking training is absolutely key.
 Due to the complex and fluid nature of working in the arts and criminal justice, you may benefit from training in a wide range of areas.
 For example, general training in using arts interventions within criminal justice settings, or specific training such as working with a particular group of offenders, or focusing on how to manage difficult situations.

 There are a few places where you can find advertised jobs including on our opportunities page.
-Additionally, you can try
+Additionally, you can try:

 - Arts Council England’s Arts Jobs and News page